ProSkills101/Stock_price_prediction/README.md

 ## Notes

-Note 1: It has been discovered that the Google Colab version may be reliant on pre-existing files.
+It has been discovered that the Google Colab version may be reliant on pre-existing files.
 Fixing is in progress.
 In the meantime, the code version will also be renewed frequently in order for updates to reach everyone.

 ## Future updates